waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Goldenrod Underground Switch Room Puzzle
 - **Failed Hypothesis:** The puzzle is solved by repeatedly entering and exiting the 'GoldenrodUndergroundSwitchRoomEntrances' area to cycle through different room configurations.
 (Failed after 5+ attempts, triggered a loop warning).
 - **New Hypothesis:** The puzzle requires accessing the switch rooms from a different path.
 The main underground connects the north and south city entrances.
 I will re-enter the underground from the southern entrance in Goldenrod City and explore the lower level again, as my path was previously blocked and new events (Granny NPC) may have occurred.
-- **Agent Hypothesis #1 (Full Traversal):** FAILED.
-Attempted to walk from the north entrance to the south entrance.
-Path was blocked by a SUPER_NERD at (3, 27) that appears only in the 'north entrance' configuration.
-This confirms a simple traversal is impossible.
-- **Agent Hypothesis #2 (Defeat All Trainers):** FAILED.
-The SUPER_NERD at (3, 27) that blocks the path does not initiate a battle, only dialogue.
-This makes defeating all trainers impossible in this configuration.
-- **Agent Hypothesis #3 (In-and-Out Ladders):** FAILED for northern ladder (3, 2).
-The blocking SUPER_NERD at (3, 27) did not move.
-Will proceed to test other accessible ladders.

 ### Ruins of Alph - Kabuto Chamber Puzzle
 - **Clue:** "A POKéMON that hid on the sea floor.
 Eyes on its back scanned the area."